JaredReisinger/order-fetcher/README.md

 ## Purpose

 This tool is intended to help in cases where line-item order information needs to be collated/managed per-sku, rather than per-order.
-For example, one sog club uses a WordPress/WooCommerce site to collect orders for things related to a dog show, and each "thing" is handled by a different person.
+For example, one dog club uses a WordPress/WooCommerce site to collect orders for things related to a dog show, and each "thing" is handled by a different person.
 They use `order-fetcher` with the `--sku` and `--sku-prefix` flags to extract the details on a product-by-product basis, and disseminate that information to the appropriate person.

 ## Getting started